What Is Coarse Aggregate?

 2. Coarse Aggregates

-Coarse aggregates size is measure above the 4.75 mm limit.
+The coarse aggregate size is measured above the 4.75 mm limit.
 These are more likely to be natural stone or gravel that has been crushed or processed.

 These will reduce the amount of water needed for a concrete mix, which may also reduce workability but improve its inner strength.